Philip O’Quigley, Chief Executive Officer

 Anne Flynn, Chief Financial Officer

 Ms. Flynn was appointed Chief Financial Officer in October 2016.
 Anne joined Falcon in September 2014 as Group Financial Controller with responsibility for the Group’s Dublin, Hungarian, Australian and South African finance and commercial functions following over three years in a managerial role with Adobe Systems Inc. Prior to Adobe, she worked with PwC Dublin and PwC New York for six years.
-Anne is a member of Chartered Accountants Ireland.
+Anne is a Fellow of Chartered Accountants Ireland.

 Dr. Gábor Bada, Technical Operations